Chapter 3: Challenges for Comparing Net Benefits

 Comparison of Results Using Excel

-To calculate the NPV of each project in Excel you can use the “=NPV()” function for both End of Year and Beginning of year discounting.
-Remember that when using the “=NPV()” function for beginning of year discounting the values should start at year 2 for the appropriate discount factor to be applied.
+To calculate the NPV of each project in Excel, you can use the “=NPV()” function for both end-of-year and beginning-of-year discounting.
+Remember that when using the “=NPV()” function for beginning-of-year discounting, the values should start at year 2 for the appropriate discount factor to be applied.
 This will result in Excel treating the value from year 2 as a year 1 benefit stream to be discounted.
-Alternatively, you can calculate columns (4) and (5) to find the appropriate discount factor and multiply the net benefit in column (3) with the discount factor and sum the result.
+Alternatively, you can calculate columns (4) and (5) to find the appropriate discount factor and then multiply the net benefit in column (3) with the discount factor and sum the result.

-Calculating mid-year discounting is more complicated as Excel is not set up for mid-year discounting calculations.
-Therefore, to calculate the result of mid-year discounting you can do it one of two ways:
+Calculating mid-year discounting is more complicated as Excel is not set up for mid-year discounting calculations (you cannot use the “=NPV()” function).
+Instead, you can calculate the result of mid-year discounting one of two ways:

 Click here to download the spreadsheet: Example_3_1.xls